dannybauman/30-day-map-challenge-2025/WORKFLOW.md

 - Implementable in 1 hour across multiple platforms
 - Free, accessible data
 - Web-based interactive visualization
-- Should work on platforms like Replit, Lovable, ChatGPT Canvas, etc.
+- Should work on platforms like Lovable, ChatGPT Canvas, etc.
 - Test case for comparing AI coding tools

 Be specific about data access and implementation approach.